BetterBuiltFool/event_handler/README.md

 import simple_events
 ```

-Event handler also require Pygame Community edition to be installed.
+Simple events also require Pygame Community edition to be installed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>